gopinathsjsu/team-project-renaissance/README.md

 - Created update transaction for a transaction table
 - Working on checks for sufficient balance in payee's account

+**4/30/2021**

+Gayathri:
+- Pair programming with the team
+- Implemented basic transfer funds api, working on validations of input fields

 # To Run the app

 1. yarn init